tsmith4014/Django-OpenAI-ImageCreation-Chat-Application/README.md

     git clone https://github.com/tsmith4014/Django-OpenAI-ImageCreation-Chat-Application.git
     ```

-2. Navigate into the project directory "Django-OpenAI-ImageCreation-Chat-Application":\
+2. Navigate into the project directory "Django-OpenAI-ImageCreation-Chat-Application" this takes some knowledge of command line prompts but a key has been included with the required, and then some, commands.
+You know you are in the correct directory when you do ls (mac/unix) or Get-ChildItem (Windows) and you see chatgpt_interface, .gitignore, README.md, and the requirements.txt we will use to install our dependincies.
    - On Unix or MacOS:

     ```markdownlint